Well-being

 Imposter syndrome describes when an individual doubts their accomplishments and fears that others will discover the “truth” that they are an imposter.
 The research also found that almost 70% of people experience some imposter syndrome during their lifetime.

 When people experience imposter syndrome, they typically credit their achievement to luck, good timing, or connections.
-They also dismiss their hard work as well as taking ownership of learning the skills needed to achieve their success.
+They also dismiss their hard work and take ownership of learning the skills needed to achieve their success.
 Another factor is that people who struggle with imposter syndrome find it difficult to accept positive feedback or praise, making it much more challenging to break free from the belief that they are an imposter.

 Causes of Imposter Syndrome